hishadow1/discord-vps-bot/README.md

 - Creates secure Docker containers with SSH
 - Users get root login with password
 - `/vps` to create, `/destroy` to remove

+- ## Dont forget to give me creadit if you are using or editing and the files

+# creadits - SHADOWGAMER